edibblepdx/booklist/README.md

 # booklist

-An incomplete list of learning resource books that I have fully or partially read.
+An incomplete list of learning resource books that I have fully or partially read, and can recommend.
 > :star: means that I highly recommend this book.

 ## Fully Read